epfl-ada/ada-2022-project-fraisetagada/README.md

 For the **first two parts** of this project, we mainly depend on the **video metadata** which helps us understand the context of sponsorships since the very beginning of YouTube.
 For the **last question**, we use the **time series dataset** provided to us, since it has more relevent information about the YouTubers and their channels.
 By focusing on data from $2015$ to $2019$, we have a more recent view of the YouTube ecosystem, which is more relevant to our research.

 When a video is sponsored, content creators usually mention it in the video description alongside with a link.
 We use this information to detect sponsorships by using **regular expressions** to find URLs.
+We prealably establish a csv file **invalid_urls.csv** containing the recurrent URLs that Youtubers put on their descriptions like Youtube link, Twitter link, etc, so we filter them out to not consider them as potential sponsor urls.
+However, the list isn't exhaustive and it could remain urls that aren't sponsor.
+Ton encounter that, we will look to a list on internet containing the sponsor that are the most use between 2005 and 2019.

 Unfortunately, many links retrieved are not directly related to sponsorships.
 We **filter out URLs that match with a list of unrelevent links** such as the creator's social media accounts, other videos, etc. This list is not exhaustive, but it is a good starting point.

 Finally, to enrich our data, we **resolve shortened URLs**.
 This is done by using the Bitly API to resolve *bit.ly* URLs.
 Some other tools such as the [unshortenit](https://pypi.org/project/unshortenit/) Python library, or the Google URL Shortener API could also be used in the future.

 To further enhance our set of features, we could add the **ratio of likes to dislikes** to videos, or the **relative increase or decrease in the number of subscribers** for channels in a given time period.

 ## Methods